 In June 2014, the West Virginia Intergovernmental Task Force on Juvenile Justice was established under the leadership of Governor Earl Ray Tomblin, Chief Justice of the Supreme Court of Appeals Robin Jean Davis, Senate President Jeffrey Kessler, House of Delegates Speaker Tim Miley, Senate Minority Leader Mike Hall, and Supreme Court of Appeals Administrative Director Steve Canterbury.
 The charge of the Task Force was to conduct a comprehensive analysis of the state's juvenile justice system.
-The Task Force conducted an extensive review of data and produced a set of policy recommendations that meets its charge: protecting public safety by improving outcomes for youth, families and communities; enhancing accountability for juvenile offenders and the system; and containing taxpayer costs by focusing resources on the most serious offenders (State of West Virginia, 2014).
-The findings of this task force resulted in the creation, passage, and signing of Senate Bill 393.
-This comprehensive juvenile reform bill focuses on reducing the number of youth and the amount of time youth spend in congregate care, requires the redistribution of funds used by the Department of Health and Human Resources and the Division of Juvenile Services to the use of evidence-based community services, and requires the use of diversion programs and plans to reduce the number of youth coming into contact with the juvenile justice system.
+The Task Force conducted an extensive review of data and produced a set of policy recommendations that meets its charge: protecting public safety by improving outcomes for youth, families and communities; enhancing accountability for juvenile offenders and the system; and containing taxpayer costs by focusing resources on the most serious offenders^v (State of West Virginia, 2014).
+The findings resulted in the creation, passage, and signing of Senate Bill 393.
+This comprehensive juvenile reform bill focuses on reducing the number of youth and the amount of time youth spend in congregate care, requires the redistribution of funds used by the DHHR and the DJS to the use of evidencebased community services, and requires the use of diversion programs and plans to reduce the number of youth coming into contact with the juvenile justice system.